Skip to main content

 • To use in multiple environments, the ref location name should be the same.
 For example, use location WORK in both QA and Testing environments.

 Use ref_link() to add a reference to the graph as a dependency. ref_link() doesn’t create a string in the template.
-This means it will link between the nodes, but not refer to any object.
+This means it will link between the Nodes, but not refer to any object.

-This is most commonly used to create a dependency on the execution of a node, without directly referencing that node in the user's SQL.
-For example, to force a node to run before the current node, the user would reference the node with ref_link in the JOIN tab of the downstream node.
+This is most commonly used to create a dependency on the execution of a Node, without directly referencing that Node in your SQL.
+For example, to force a Node to run before the current Node, add ref_link() in the Join tab of the downstream Node.

 Syntax